mlt/schwinn810/README.md

 # News

+###### 12/5/2014
+This project is well and alive!
+I set up a [Google group](https://groups.google.com/forum/#!forum/schwinn810-gps-watch) for announces and such.
+Feel free to ask questions.
+I know that some had to register with GitHub just for that.

+Latest binary build for Windows from intermediate *dev* branch is available in [releases section](https://github.com/mlt/schwinn810/releases).
+Note that it _does not_ require VCP driver and should work with whatever Windows installed for you.
+Uninstall VCP driver if you installed it previously.

 ###### 12/27/2012
 Apparently [binary hosting has been deprecated @github](https://github.com/blog/1302-goodbye-uploads).
 If someone is capable of providing Windows (and Mac) binary builds,